This is gonna be a quick one...(but it's been on my mind for a while).

 Not only the SPAC crowd in Saratoga will miss this tour from this point on, but maybe another month or more of cities that will have to cancel their shows as well... what is the extrapolated impact of one fool's action?!
 The only good thing here is I'm going to be a lot fresher for work tomorrow than I would have been after getting out of that chaotic back parking lot off Route 50 at midnight otherwise.
 O well: hell's bells to the Followils and their followers, there's nothing to be done but to go with it, or in this case, not go.

 Next week, after a High School Reunion whose numerical value I do not even want to contemplate, I hope to hit the Rest Fest in Troy on the way home and see some true indie bands again instead of pinning my hopes on over-hyped luxury tour-bus types.
-I just heard a tune called "Faxes on a Yacht" by one of the 4 groups that will be there, and that spin sounds dynamite.
+I just heard a tune called "Faxes on a Yacht" by "Rival Galaxies," one of the 4 groups that will be there, and that song sounds like dynamite...

 Till next time, this one was just a brief one...